Oscar-Nominated Documentary ‘Black Box Diaries’ Has Delayed Premiere in Japan after Legal Issues

 TOKYO (AP) — “Black Box Diaries,” a documentary in which Japanese journalist Shiori Ito investigates her own sexual assault case and the barriers she faced in pursuing justice, has been screened widely abroad since its 2024 festival debut and earned an Oscar nomination early this year.

-It finally premiered in Japan on Friday, a long-delayed domestic release that began with a single-theater run.
+It finally premiered in Japan on Friday, a long-delayeitod domestic release that began with a single-theater run.

 In Japan, sexual assault victims are often stigmatized and silenced.
 But the barrier to the film’s release at home was largely the result of a legal dispute over her use of some interviews and footage of witnesses and involved parties without their consent.